dotnet/docs/docs/standard/native-interop.md

 > **Note**
 >
-> Most of the examples in this document will be presented for all three supported platforms for .NET Core (Windows, Linux, OS X).
+> Most of the examples in this document will be presented for all three supported platforms for .NET Core (Windows, Linux, macOS).
 However, for some short and illustrative examples, I have decided to leave just one sample that will use Windows filenames and extensions (i.e. “dll” for libraries).
-This does not mean that those features are not available on Linux or OS X, it was done merely for conveince sake.
+This does not mean that those features are not available on Linux or macOS, it was done merely for conveince sake.

 ## Platform Invoke (P/Invoke)